Andrey Stavnitser: Education

-Andrey got his high-school education in his hometown Odessa.
+Andrey got his high-school education in his hometown Odesa.

 In 1997—1999 Stavnitser studied at Harrow House College, United Kingdom, majoring in commerce.
 In 1999, he graduated from the Institut Montana Zugerberg, Zug, Switzerland, majoring in International Business.

 In 2001 he received an Executive MBA degree from the French Institute HCMS.

 In 2012 Stavnitser graduated with distinction from Odesa National Maritime University with a degree in Corporate Management and Administration.

 In 2021 Andrey completed the Executive Program at Stanford Business School.

 Career

 In 2001 Andrey Stavnitser started his career in family business (stevedore company Port TIS) as a Chief Dispatcher's Assistant.
 Over a six-year period, after having consequently held several different positions in the company, Andrey finally became the CEO of TIS in 2007.
 Presently, Stavnitser is one of TIS owners.
 The latter was established in 1994 by Andrey's father, Oleksiy Stavnitser (1942—2011).

 In 2010, Andrey became the Head of International Association of Ports and Harbors from Ukraine.

-In 2014 Andriy Stavnitser was granted an exequatur of the Honorary Consul of the Republic of Austria in Odessa.
-The consular district includes Odessa and the Odessa region.
+In 2014 Andriy Stavnitser was granted an exequatur of the Honorary Consul of the Republic of Austria in Odesa.
+The consular district includes Odesa and the Odesa region.

 In February 2016, Andriy Stavnitser and Martin Schuldt, general director of Cargill, sign an agreement on the construction of a new grain terminal.

 In 2016, Stavnitser's company МV Cargo signed an agreement with American food company Cargill on building a 5,000,000-tonnes capacity grain terminal in cooperation with EBRD and IFC.
 The overall cost of the joint project investments exceeded $150 mln.
 The shares of Andrey Stavnitser and his brother Yegor Grebennikov in the project amount to 49%.
 The terminal was launched in 2018, providing Ukrainian farmers with access to the largest international market outlets.
 In September 2019, the terminal was opened officially and renamed to Neptune.

 In 2018, Stavnitser purchased LB Shipping, a small towing company, which he later developed and sold 51% of its shares to global operator P&O Maritime.
 After the merger, the company changed its brand to P&O Maritime Ukraine.
 It is the only international towing operator in Ukraine that provides service and safety in accordance with highest international standards.

 In 2020, another large M&A took place with the participation of Andrey Stavnitser, — 51% of shares of one of the TIS terminals was acquired by DP World, an international container transport operator headquartered in Dubai.
 The transaction, implemented by the investment company SD Capital, was recognized as the largest M&A in 2020 in Ukraine.